Monitors

 Key Takeaway

-Fine for gaming and casual use, but the 6-bit panel and weak HDR mean content creators with serious color needs should look at a true 8-bit display.
+Fine for gaming and casual content consumption, but the 6-bit panel and dim HDR make it a poor fit for serious color work.

 In-Depth Analysis